Duchess Augusta of Brunswick-Wolfenbüttel: Separation

 It was no secret that the marriage between Augusta and Frederick was an unhappy union of two mismatched personalities.
-Already in the first year of marriage, there was talk of a divorce but Augusta's father absolutely refused, threatening his daughter with social ostracization should she leave her husband.
-After secret investigations, the Empress discovered that Prince Frederick, whom she would call a 'ferocious rogue', was to blame for the discord.
-She took it upon herself to protect Augusta, whose conduct she found 'perfectly blameless', from her husband's violent nature.
+Already in the first year of marriage, there was talk of a divorce, but Augusta's father absolutely refused, threatening his daughter with social ostracization should she leave her husband.
+After secret investigations, the Empress discovered that Prince Frederick, whom she would call a "ferocious rogue", was to blame for the discord.
+She took it upon herself to protect Augusta, whose conduct she found "perfectly blameless", from her husband's violent nature.
 Over the next three years, three more children were born, of which the second daughter, Dorothée, would die at nine months.

-The relationship between Augusta and her abusive husband deteriorated to the point where Catherine wrote an urgent letter to the Duke of Brunswick that his daughter's life was in danger.
+The relationship between Augusta and her abusive husband deteriorated to the point that Catherine wrote an urgent letter to the Augusta's father that his daughter's life was in danger.
 When the Duke was hesitant to take action, Catherine urged Augusta to leave her husband and arranged for a police carriage to be on standby at all times.
-Eventually, on 28 December 1786 (new style), Augusta fled to the Hermitage, where Catherine gave her asylum and ordered Frederick to leave Russia.
-When Maria Feodorovna protested at this treatment of her brother, Catherine replied curtly, 'It is not I who covers the Prince of Württemberg with shame; instead, I try to cover up his appalling behaviour.
-It is my duty to suppress such things.'
+Eventually, on 28 December 1786, Augusta fled to the Hermitage, where Catherine gave her asylum and ordered Frederick to leave Russia.
+When Tsarevna Maria Feodorovna protested at the treatment of her brother, Catherine replied curtly, "It is not I who cover the Prince of Württemberg with shame; instead, I try to cover up his appalling behaviour.
+It is my duty to suppress such things."
 It became known that shortly before Augusta fled, Frederick had plotted (unsuccessfully) to have his wife raped in order to have her reputation dishonoured.